YupengSu/SME309_MicroprocessorDesign/Project/README.md

 From the waveform we can see that the processor deal with special cases according to the Arm manual.

+Dealing with NaN:

+1. If one of the number is NaN, the result will be the NaN number.
+2. If both the numbers are NaN, there are two conditions.
+The first one is that one of the number is QNaN and the other is SNaN, then the result will be the QNaN transformed from the SNaN number.
+The second one is that both numbers are SNaN, then the result will be the QNaN transformed from the first SNaN.

 ### 7. RISC-V ISA

 #### Requirement: